shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ## What Is a Migraine?

-A **migraine** is a recurrent neurological disorder characterized by **moderate to severe head pain**, often on one side of the head.
-It may be accompanied by **nausea, vomiting, and heightened sensitivity to light, sound, or smell**.
+A migraine is a recurrent neurological disorder characterized by moderate to severe head pain, often on one side of the head.
+It may be accompanied by nausea, vomiting, and heightened sensitivity to light, sound, or smell.

-According to the **American Migraine Foundation**, migraines differ from typical tension headaches in both severity and complexity, often occurring in **distinct phases**.
+According to the American Migraine Foundation, migraines differ from typical tension headaches in both severity and complexity, often occurring in distinct phases.

 ---

 ## Types of Migraines

 Migraines can present differently for different individuals.
-The **International Classification of Headache Disorders (ICHD-3)** identifies several types:
+The International Classification of Headache Disorders (ICHD-3) identifies several types:

 ### 1. Migraine Without Aura
 - Most common type